 The origins of “Halloween” are steeped in mystery, vague references, superstitions, and suppositions.
-Personally I am not a fan of Halloween, and haven’t “celebrated” for decades.
-In large part this has to do with my Christian beliefs which are at odds with the pagan origins to Halloween customs.
-Yet even if many of these origins are questionable (as I shall point out in a bit), there is no denying that death, terror, and general nastiness are at the center of the day.
+Personally I am not a fan of Halloween due to the death, terror, and general nastiness are at the center of the day.
 Enmeshing myself into that sort of stuff is not high on my list!

 Despite my distaste for Halloween, honesty dictates that I admit the truth, this being that the “facts” of history are basically unknown and wildly contradict each other.
 After searching several dozen writings on the topic – religious, secular, and academic – with very few agreeing, this is what I can safely report….